La5te2/ChessAI/Eleginus.md

 ## 5. Search

-Eleginus applies iterative deepening and principal-variation search to a negamax tree.
-The Value network supplies static leaf scores, while the Policy network orders legal actions so that promising branches establish alpha-beta bounds early.
+Eleginus applies iterative deepening and principal-variation search (PVS) to a negamax tree.
+The Policy network determines the order in which legal actions enter the tree procedure, whereas the Value network supplies the numerical score of each ongoing state evaluated at the search frontier.
+If an ongoing state $x_\ell$ receives a static evaluation after $\ell$ plies from the root, repeated negamax sign reversal gives its root-perspective contribution as

+$$
+(-1)^\ell E_{\theta_V}(x_\ell).
+$$

+An exact terminal score follows the same sign convention.
+The Policy probabilities affect alpha-beta bounds, cutoffs and late-move reductions through action order, while the Value scores determine the numerical quantities propagated through the selected tree.

 ### 5.1 Scores and Move Order